What is VVC?

 BD-rate comparison of VTM 7.0 compared to HM 16.20.
 [Q0003]

 In terms of BD-rate performance, VTM is able to achieve similar PSNR values while reducing the required bandwidth by roughly 35%.
 While the encoding time is not a perfect measure of complexity it can give a good first indication.
 The complexity of VVC at the encoder side is roughly 10 times higher, while the decoder complexity only increases by a factor of 1.7.
 Please note that these results are all based on PSNR results.
-As it is well known that PSNR values are not that well coupled to the actual subjectively perceived quality and some preliminary experiments show that the subjective results seem to be higher than 35% bitrate reduction.
+It is well known that PSNR values are not that well coupled to the actual subjectively perceived quality and some preliminary experiments show that the subjective results seem to be higher than 35% bitrate reduction.
 A formal subjective test is planned for later this year.

 So after all of this technical detail what is the future of VVC going to be?
 From a technical side, VVC is the most efficient and advanced coding standard that money can buy.
 However, it is unknown as of yet how much it will really cost.
 Once the standardization process is officially finished in October 2020, the process to establish licensing terms for the new standard can be started.
 From previous standards, we have learned that this is a complicated process that can take a while.
 At the same time, there are other highly efficient codecs out there for which applications and implementations are maturing and evolving.

 The JVET standardization activity is a very open and transparent one.
 All input documents to the standardization are publicly available here.
 Also, the reference encoder and decoder software are publicly available here.

 Bitmovin is heavily involved in the standardization process around back-end vidtech; this includes our attendance and participation in the quarterly MPEG meetings, as well our membership and involvement in AOMedia.